ManojLL/Brahmilator/brahmi_backend/README.md

-API contains 3 routes
+# Server-side of the Brahmilator

-# 1. Get images of segmented letters and letter meanings - http://...url.../api/getLetters
+## 1. Get images of segmented letters and letter meanings - ../api/getLetters

 Image of inscription send to backend as encoded data (base64).

-Step 1: Retrieve data
+Steps of the procedure as follows;

+01. Retrieve data.

-Step 2: Decoding image of inscription as plate.png
+02. Decoding image of inscription as plate.png.

-Step 3: Send retrieved image to letter segmentation module
+03. Send retrieved image to letter segmentation module.

-Step 4: If image of inscription has too much noise.
+04. If image of inscription has too much noise.
 Then letter segmentation can be crashed.
 So, if letter segmentation done without crashing segmented letters send to Mobile-Net classification module to identify the letters in given plate.

-Step 5: Return the results
+05. Return the results.

-# 2. Get possible words in Brahmi inscription - http://...url.../api/getPossibleWords
+## 2. Get possible words in Brahmi inscription - ../api/getPossibleWords

-Step 1: Retrieve list of characters data
+01. Retrieve list of characters data.

-Step 2: Establishing connection between MongoDB and Brahmi-Backend
+02. Establishing connection between MongoDB and Brahmi-Backend.

-Step 3: Send ‘words’ column data in DB and retrieved characters to possible word find module
+03. Send ‘words’ column data in DB and retrieved characters to possible word find module.

-Step 4: Return the results
+04. Return the results.

-# 3. Get translated words in given native language - http://...url.../api/translate
+## 3. Get translated words in given native language - ../api/translate

-Used googletrans (version = 3.1.0a0) library to translate given words into native language.
+Used `googletrans` (version = 3.1.0a0) library to translate given words into native language.

-Step 1: Retrieve data
+01. Retrieve data
-  •	List of words to translate
+    - List of words to translate
-  •	Current source language
+    -	Current source language
-  •	Destination language
+    - Destination language

-Step 2: translate according retrieved data using googletrans library
+02. Rranslate according to the retrieved data using googletrans library.
+.

-Step 3: Return the results
+03. Return the results